vishald1994/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?

+adaptive: is less flexible and only works on as many screens as it's layouts are able to. responsive: guaranteed to work well on any screen size.

 2. Describe what it means to be mobile first vs desktop first.

+mobile-first: designed for functionality, simple and clean, min-width used for layers. desktop-first: targets desktop users,feature rich, max-width used for layers.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+62.5% font size is used for accessibility purposes.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a way of neatly organizing your css and it makes style files easier to navigate.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Variables are my favorite for their convenience.
+Parametric mixins give me the most trouble until i get more practice with the syntax.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.